-The Start Menu was the most anticipated feature introduced again in Windows 10 update.
-The Windows 10 Start Menu is very adaptive and customizable, but what if you want to fix a particular Start Menu layout for you as well as for other users of the computer.
-This post discusses the method to export, import and fix a particular Start Menu layout on Windows 10.
+The Windows Start Menu is very adaptive and customizable, but what if you want to fix a particular Start Menu layout for you as well as for other users of the computer.
+This post discusses the method to export, import and fix a particular Start Menu layout on Windows 11/10.
 Fixing a layout comes with a lot of benefits, it assures uniformity and can also prevent anyone from distorting your fixed Start Menu layout.

 Export a Start Menu layout